fabianmax/car-classification/README.md

 Our model achieves 70% categorical accuracy over 300 classes.
 We found unfreezing the entire base model and using a small learning rate to achieve the best results.

-Link to full blog post on STATWORX.com (coming soon)
+[Link to full blog post on STATWORX.com]( https://www.statworx.com/en/blog/car-model-classification-i-transfer-learning-with-resnet/
+)

 ## Part 2: Deploying TensorFlow Models in Docker using TensorFlow Serving